MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup/content-settings.md

 Configure these settings in the Microsoft Search Admin portal, just click Content settings in the navigation pane.

-Only Office 365 global admins or Microsoft Search admins can change content settings.
+Only Microsoft 365 global admins or Microsoft Search admins can change content settings.
 Microsoft Search editors can view them but can't change them.